HELL YES, you need travel insurance!

 What is travel insurance?

-Travel Insurance covers medical expenses, trip cancellation, financial default of travel suppliers, and other losses incurred either before your vacation or while traveling, either domestically or internationally.
+Travel Insurance usually covers medical expenses, trip delay/interruption/cancellation, lost luggage, financial default of travel suppliers, and other losses incurred either before your vacation or while traveling.

 With travel insurance, you buy a policy to cover a specific vacation or an annual policy to cover multiple travels within a year.